 Hannah: Like a bell.

-Clare: And it just…and it’s so perfect, because it’s a scene with the elves, and her voice is just, like, this otherworldly sound, and I was literally driving home from a shift at an animal hospital, in my car, listening to this song at a stoplight, listening to it, and it got me.
+Clare: And it’s so perfect, because it’s a scene with the elves, and her voice is just this otherworldly sound, and I was literally driving home from a shift at an animal hospital, in my car, listening to this song at a stoplight, listening to it, and it got me.
 I began to weep.

 Clare: And I don’t normally do that.

 Clare: I wanted to talk about this, because there’s healing power in Beauty.
 Do you remember when you were in college and you took a psychology class and you…